algolia/docsearch/packages/website/versioned_docs/version-legacy/required-configuration.md

 ### Overview of a clear layout

-A website implementing these good practises will look simple and crystal clear.
+A website implementing these best practices will look simple and crystal clear.
 It can have this following aspect:

 <img src="https://docsearch.algolia.com/img/assets/recommended-layout.png" alt="Recommended layout for your page"/>